williamlouth/D-Scan-docs/source/graphs/maxpool.rst

 maxpool predections
 ###################

+The model used for these predictions was very simple and was used as a very basic baseline to compare other models from.
+This has been run on pulses with random quadratic phase profiles.
+There was no noise in the data.

 model
 -----

-the model used for these predictions.

 .. image:: ../_static/predictions/maxpool_0.png
         :width: 800